jbtrystram/targetcli-containers/README.md

 ```

 ## Volumes
-The config in `saveconfig.json` expose `/dev/vdb` as a backstore.
+The config in `saveconfig.json` expose `/var/shared/fcos.raw` as a fileio backstore.
+See [`targetcli commands`](targetcli_script) to see the details.
-My use case here is to mount a CoreOS raw image disk as a virtual disk in a QEMU VM that act as the iSCSI server.
+My use case here is to mount a CoreOS raw image disk in a QEMU VM through virtiofs.
+This VM act as the iSCSI server.

 ## Run the container and exec to create the disks
 ```bash